mussonindustrial/embr/modules/embr-charts/README.md

 - `#TODO` [Module documentation][documentation]
 - [Chart.js documentation][Chart.js documentation]

-## Features

-### [Chart.js] Component
+## [Chart.js] Component

 ![chart-js.png](./docs/examples/chart-js.png)

 This module provides a [Chart.js] Perspective component.

-Chart.js renders chart elements on an HTML5 canvas unlike several others, mostly D3.js-based, charting libraries that render as SVG.
+Chart.js renders chart elements on an HTML5 canvas unlike other D3.js-based charting libraries that render as SVG.
 Canvas rendering makes Chart.js very performant, especially for large datasets and complex visualizations that would otherwise require thousands of SVG nodes in the DOM tree.

-#### Component Configuration
+### Component Configuration

 Details on how to configure the component can be found on the [Chart.js documentation site][Chart.js documentation].
-All configurations properties supported by Chart.js will work on the Perspective component.
+All configurations supported by Chart.js are supported on the Perspective component.

-#### Plugin Support
+### Plugin Support
 The Chart.js community has developed many addons and plugins.
 A selection of these addons are bundled with the module.

 Details on configuring each plugin are outside the scope of this module's documentation.
 Please consult the plugin's own documentation for complete details.

-##### Extra Chart Types
+#### Extra Chart Types
 | Name                                                               | Description                                             | Included/Tested |
 |--------------------------------------------------------------------|---------------------------------------------------------|-----------------|
 | [boxplot](https://github.com/sgratzl/chartjs-chart-boxplot)        | Adds boxplot and violin plot chart type                 | ✅               |